VSDSquadron/VSDSquadron_Ultra/README.md

 > **Hint:** If flashing stalls at “Sync…”, press RESET on the VSD32-S3 while keeping **WiFi_P_BOOT** low, then click **START** again.

-Your VSD32-S3 now boots the AT firmware.
-Open a serial terminal at **115 200 bps** on the same COM port and type `AT+GMR` to confirm the firmware version.

 ---